-Officially known as cold stimulus headaches, they can also occur when you suddenly expose your unprotected head to cold temperatures, like diving into cold water.
+Officially known as cold stimulus headaches, they can also occur when you suddenly expose your unprotected head to cold temperatures, such as by diving into cold water.

-But there's good news.
-Most ice cream headaches are gone as quickly as they develop.
+The good news: Most ice cream headaches are gone as quickly as they develop.

 Symptoms of an ice cream headache include: